erf-model/ERF/paper/paper.md

-ERF solves the fully-compressible Navier-Stokes equations for dry or moist air and includes a planetary boundary layer parameterization (PBL) as well as subfilter parameterizations for large-eddy simulations (LES).
+ERF solves the fully-compressible Navier-Stokes equations for dry or moist air and includes a planetary boundary layer parameterization (PBL) as well as subfilter flux parameterizations for large-eddy simulations (LES).
 The PBL parameterization is based upon the work of Mellor and Yamada [@PBL:Mellor] and Nakanishi and Niino [@PBL:Nakanishi], the so called MYNN model for mesoscale simulations.
 LES parameterizations